zack-shoylev/devsite/source/_posts/2013-11-21-neutron-networking-vlan-provider-networks.markdown

 {
   "label": "ph-eth0",
   "bridge": "br-eth0",
-  "vlans": "1:1"
+  "vlans": ""
 }
 ```

-The “vlans” value above represents a range of vlans available for the automatic provisioning of vlan segmentation IDs, and isn’t necessary when specifying the ID from the CLI.
-If you’d prefer Neutron to handle the ID assignment, which includes networks created through Horizon, the “vlans” value can be modified appropriately:
+The “vlans” value above represents a range of vlans available for the automatic provisioning of vlan segmentation IDs to networks created in Neutron.
+A range of IDs isn’t necessary if the intent is to always pass an ID manually with the net-create command.
+If you’d prefer Neutron to handle the ID assignment automatically, which includes networks created through Horizon, the “vlans” value can be modified appropriately:

 ```
 {